akeneo/pim-helpcenter/content/md/products-super-power/manage-your-views.md

 To remove a view you have created, follow the steps below:
 1. Select the view you want to delete
 1. Click on the "..." nearby the view selector menu
-1. Select "Delete this view" in the dropdown
+1. Select `Delete this view` in the dropdown
 ![image](../img/dummy.png)
 1. Confirm or cancel the suppression of the view.